-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation SM NOI-4 : Acoustically shield stationary equipment located near residential receptors with temporary noise barriers or recycled demolition materials.
+MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementatio SM NOI-4: Acoustically shield stationary equipment located near residential receptors with temporary noise barriers or recycled demolition materials.
 SM NOI-5 : Utilize "quiet" air compressors and other stationary noise sources where technology exists.
-SM NOI-6 : The contractor shall prepare a detailed construction plan identifying the schedule for major noise-generating construction activities.
+SM NOI-6: The contractor shall prepare a detailed construction plan identifying the schedule for major noise-generating construction activities.
 The construction plan shall identify a procedure for coordination with adjacent residential land uses so that construction activities can be scheduled to minimize noise disturbance.
-SM NOI-7: Designate a "disturbance coordinator" who would be responsible for responding to any complaints about construction noise.
+SM NOI-7 : Designate a "disturbance coordinator" who would be responsible for responding to any complaints about construction noise.
 The disturbance coordinator will determine the cause of the noise complaint (e.g., bad muffler, etc.) and will require that reasonable measures be implemented to correct the problem.
-Impact NOI-1: MM NOI-1.1: Prior to construction, a list of all heavy construction equipment To be implemented All measures will be Director of the Use of construction to be used for this project and the anticipated time duration of using equipment by applicant and required as part of City's Community equipment that that has been known to produce high vibration levels (tracked vehicles, contractors prior to the development Development generate high vibratory compaction, pile drivers, jackhammers, hoe rams, etc.) shall be construction. permit.
-All Agency vibration levels submitted by the applicant to the City of Morgan Hill.
-This list shall be used to measures will be Building Division could result in a identify equipment and activities that would potentially generate substantial printed on all significant impact to vibration and to define the level of effort required for continuous vibration construction structures near the monitoring. documents, site. contracts, and
+Impact NOI-1: Use of construction equipment that generate high ribration levels could result in a hignificant impact to structures near the MM NOI-1.1: Prior to construction, a list of all heavy construction equipment to be used for this project and the anticipated time duration of using equipment that has been known to produce high vibration levels (tracked vehicles, vibratory compaction, pile drivers, jackhammers, hoe rams, etc.) shall be submitted by the applicant to the City of Morgan Hill.
+This list shall be used to identify equipment and activities that would potentially generate substantial vibration and to define the level of effort required for continuous vibration monitoring.
+To be implemented by applicant and contractors prior to construction.
+All measures will be required as part of the development permit.
+All measures will be printed on all construction documents, Director of the City's Commun Development Agency Building Division contracts, and

-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation MM NOI-1.2: A construction vibration monitoring plan shall be implemented to document conditions prior to, during, and after vibration generating construction activities.
+MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC)

+Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation MM NOI-1.2: A construction vibration monitoring plan shall be implemented to document conditions prior to, during, and after vibration generating construction activities.
 All plan tasks shall be undertaken under the direction of a licensed Professional Structural Engineer in the State of California and be in accordance with industry accepted standard methods.
-The construction vibration monitoring plan should be implemented to include the following tasks: Identification of the sensitivity of nearby structures to groundborne vibration.
+The construction vibration monitoring plan should be implemented to include the following tasks: project plans prior to issuance of permits.
+Identification of the sensitivity of nearby structures to groundborne vibration.
 Vibration limits should be applied to all vibration-sensitive structures located within 200 feet of the project.
 Performance of a photo survey, elevation survey, and crack monitoring survey for each structure within 50 feet of construction activities identified as sources of high vibration levels.
 Surveys shall be performed prior to any construction activity, in regular interval during construction, and after project completion.
 The surveys shall include internal and external crack monitoring in structures, settlement, and distress, and shall document the condition of foundations, walls, and other structural elements in the interior and exterior of said structures.
 Development of a vibration monitoring and construction contingency plan to identify structures where monitoring would be conducted, set up a vibration monitoring schedule, define structure-specific vibration limits, and address the need to conduct photo, elevation, and crack surveys to document before and after construction conditions.
 Construction contingencies would be identified for when vibration levels approached the limits.
-At a minimum, vibration monitoring should be conducted during project plans prior to issuance of permits.
+At a minimum, vibration monitoring should be conducted during